Post-Newtonian limit of scalar-torsion theories of gravity as analogue to scalar-curvature theories: Introduction

 An important criterion allowing to restrict the large class of scalar-torsion theories is their compatibility with observations on smaller scales, such as the solar system.
 A well established tool for testing the viability of metric theories of gravity is the parameterized post-Newtonian (PPN) formalism~\cite{Will:1993ns,Will:2014kxa,Will:2018bme}, which characterizes any given theory of gravity by a set of ten (usually constant) parameters.
 Comparing these parameters obtained from a theory with high-precision measurements of their values in solar system experiments thus yields bounds on the allowed classes of theories.

 The application of the PPN formalism to particular scalar-torsion gravity theories, in particular to the original teleparallel dark energy model~\cite{Li:2013oef} and theories with general coupling function and potential~\cite{Chen:2014qsa}, has shown that these theories yield the same values for the PPN parameters as general relativity, and thus cannot be distinguished by the aforementioned measurements.
 However, it has also been found that more general theories, including a non-minimal coupling to the teleparallel boundary term, lead to a deviating post-Newtonian limit~\cite{Sadjadi:2016kwj}.
 The aim of this article is to extend these earlier studies to the general class of scalar-torsion theories of gravity mentioned above~\cite{Hohmann:2018ijr}.
-Since we are using the covariant formulation of these theories, we make use of a recently developed adaptation of the PPN formalism to covariant teleparallel gravity theories~\cite{Ualikhanova:2019ygl}, which we further adapt to theories based on a scalar field and a tetrad~\cite{Hayward:1981bk}.
+Since we are using the covariant formulation of these theories, we make use of a recently developed adaptation of the PPN formalism to covariant teleparallel gravity theories~\cite{Ualikhanova:2019ygl}, which we further adapt to theories based on a scalar field and a tetrad~\cite{Hayward:1981bk}, thereby building upon numerous previous studies of the post-Newtonian limit of translation and Poincaré gauge theory~\cite{Schweizer:1979up,Schweizer:1980vn,Smalley:1980em,Nitsch:1979qn,Gladchenko:1990nw,Gladchenko:1994wu}.
 In particular, we study how the coupling to the teleparallel boundary term, which can equivalently be described by a kinetic coupling between the scalar field and the vector torsion, is related to the deviation of the PPN parameters from their general relativity values.
 During this work we make use of the conformal frame freedom of scalar-torsion gravity to calculate the PPN parameters in the Jordan frame and to express them in terms of frame independent quantities.

 The outline of this article is as follows.
 We start with a brief review of the dynamical variables and field equations of the class of scalar-torsion theories we consider in section~\ref{sec:dynamics}.
 Another brief review of the PPN formalism is presented in section~\ref{sec:ppn}, together with its adaptation to scalar-torsion gravity.
 We then come to the main part of the paper, with the derivation of the PPN parameter \(\gamma\) for the massive scalar field case in section~\ref{sec:massive}, as well as the full set of PPN parameters for a massless scalar field in section~\ref{sec:massless}.
 We apply our results to a few example theories in section~\ref{sec:examples}, before we conclude with a discussion and outlook in section~\ref{sec:conclusion}.